Intolerance to gluten is the most common food sensitivity. Use this page to find out if you are suffering from it, and what to do if you are.

 In addition, you may be offered a radioallergosorbic blood test (RAST test).
 When it comes to gluten intolerance, some allergists prefer to use an Immunocap test (CAP-RAST) this brand of test gives the medical professional more data to work with.
 Some physicians also offer skin prick testing for gluten.
 Unfortunately, these tests are not 100% reliable, but they can diagnose some cases of food intolerance.

-Alternative allergists may also use challenge testing or electrodermal screening, but these intolerance diagnostic approaches are not recognized by all in the profession.
+Alternative allergists may also use challenge testing or electrodermal screening, but these intolerance diagnostic approaches are not recognised by all in the profession.
 They are known to produce a lot of false positive results in particular electrodermal testing.

 For gluten intolerance by far the most reliable testing method is an elimination diet.
 Should you suspect your body reacts badly to gluten simply eliminate it from your diet for three or four weeks then re-introduce it.
 If your symptoms ease when you are not eating gluten and begin to reappear when you start eating gluten again you are gluten intolerant.